OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 ### private ###
 The private clause specifies that each loop iteration requires its own copy of the listed variables.
-For example, if each loop contains a scalar variable named `tmp` that it uses as a temporary value during its calculation, then this variable must be made private to each loop iteration in order to ensure correct results.
+For example, if each loop contains a small, temporary array named `tmp` that it uses during its calculation, then this variable must be made private to each loop iteration in order to ensure correct results.
 If `tmp` is not declared private, then threads executing different loop iterations may access this shared `tmp` variable in unpredictable ways, resulting in a race condition and potentially incorrect results.
-This is not limited to scalar variables, but scalar temporaries are a common programming pattern.
+Below is the synax for the `private` clause.

-***Add example using private and clarify why private is needed in light of the firstprivate statement below.***
+    private(variable)

 There are a few special cases that must be understood about scalar variables within loops.
 First, loop iterators will be privatized by default, so